apache/datafusion/docs/specification/invariants.md

 ### Physical schema is consistent with data

-The contents of every Array in every RecordBatch in every partition returned by a physical plan MUST be consistent with recordBatch's schema, in that every Array in the RecordBatch must be downcastable to its corresponding type declared in the RecordBatch.
+The contents of every Array in every RecordBatch in every partition returned by a physical plan MUST be consistent with RecordBatch's schema, in that every Array in the RecordBatch must be downcastable to its corresponding type declared in the RecordBatch.